Magnus von Braun: Accusations of abuse

-In the second case, an inmate named Guy Morand testified that while testing rocket servomotors, he tried to cover for another prisoner who had mislaid a chronometer, which brought the wrath of an enraged foreman down upon him.
+In the second case, an inmate named Guy Morand testified that while testing rocket servomotors, he tried to cover for another prisoner who had mislaid a chronometer, which brought the wrath of an enraged German civilian foreman down upon him.
 "Like the good Nazi he was," Morand remembered, "he immediately started shouting it was sabotage, when just at that point von Braun arrived accompanied by his usual group of people.
 Without even listening to my explanations, he ordered the Meister to have me given 25 strokes in his presence by an SS [man] who was there.
 Then, judging that the strokes weren't sufficiently hard, he ordered that I be flogged more vigorously, and this order was then diligently carried out."
 Morand went on to say that "following the floggings, von Braun made me translate that I deserved much more, that in fact I deserved to be hanged, which certainly would be the fate of the 'Mensch' (good-for-nothing) I was."
 Morand adds that the man was "one of the inventors of the V-2" and frequently made "rapid inspections" of his work area.

 This description of "von Braun" is closer to Magnus in his role at the rocket factory than that of Wernher, who visited only occasionally.
 Neufeld raises the possibility of an identity error in Morand's recollections: "In September 1944, Wernher assigned his younger brother Magnus, a chemical engineer and Luftwaffe pilot, as his special liaison to the Mittelwerk, particularly for servomotor production, which was afflicted with serious technical problems.
 Magnus von Braun stayed in the Nordhausen area full-time until the evacuation of April, 1945.
 In contrast, his older brother visited the Mittelwerk, by his estimates, twelve or fifteen times in total.
 Morand gives the time of the incident as the 'second half of 1944,' which corresponds to Magnus von Braun's assignment to the factory, and the testimonial never actually gives 'von Braun' a last name."

 In a footnote to this same 2002 article, Neufeld refers to another incident on the record.
 A Dora survivor named Robert Cazabonne reported "that a fellow prisoner witnessing a hanging in the tunnel pointed out one of the German onlookers and said, 'That's VON BRAUN!'"
 Neufeld concludes, "We know with near certainty that Wernher von Braun was not there; however, it might have been his brother Magnus, as civilian employees were expected to attend."
+Magnus was indeed there, as his son Curt confirmed in a March 2020 Los Angeles Times article.